keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 4.md

 - Ezaren activated his emergency beacon, which directly lead to a firefight with Asyrian Templars.
 - While there was most likely no way he could have know that the Templars were going to be there, it is still an issue and he may be punished to prevent a major conflict from breaking out
 - why did he leave his position and run away from the support instead of assisting them
-- why is he travelling with a Devilkin, "You have found most interesting company, Ezaren."
+- why is he travelling with a Devilkin, **"You have found most interesting company, Ezaren."**
 - The other three will probably need to be taken in for questioning
-- he asks Ezaren to approach, realizes that Blue Bamba, their target, is standing right in front of them
+- he asks Ezaren to approach, realizes that Blue Bamba (Black Mamba), their target, is standing right in front of them

 #### Kalivny, Part Three
 - everyone can return to Kalivny
-- as they walk into town, everything seems normal but a Asyrian Cruiser is hovering distantly but visibly outside town, and stormclouds are beginning to build from the east
+- as they walk into town, everything seems normal but a Asyrian Cruiser is hovering distantly but visibly outside town, and storm clouds are beginning to build from the east

 Just in case -
 The City Guard Headquarters is a large brick buildings with windows on the second floor and higher, and garages on the right side.